 Results Require New Jersey Animal Shelters to Take Action

 The findings from this analysis mandate New Jersey animal shelters change their ways.
 While TNR remains a significant issue, most shelters are clearly not taking steps to save large numbers of healthy and treatable cats.
 Many shelters are not vaccinating upon intake, charging excessive adoption fees, making it too difficult to adopt, not being open when working people can go to shelters, leaving cat enclosures empty, not trying to rehabilitate fearful and aggressive cats and not using barn cat, foster care, kitten nursery and ringworm ward programs.
 Simply put, too many shelters are not doing what it takes to save lives.
-With more than one in three cats entering New Jersey’s shelters dying, going missing or being unaccounted for, our state’s shelters are failing their cats.
+With New Jersey’s shelters killing around one in five cats, our state’s shelters are failing these animals.